 sudo init 6

-You still see this in legacy documentation and older admin habits.
+You still see this in older runbooks and documentation.
 Runlevel 6 traditionally maps to reboot.
 On systemd systems, this typically transitions into the equivalent reboot target behavior.

 init: Switching to runlevel: 6